 The adoption process today is nothing like it was two hundred years ago – why should the language be?

-Join with us and pledge to say "place" by signing your name.
+Will you join with us and pledge to say "place" by signing your name?
 Your pledge means the following:

 - I will no longer say "give up" or "put up for adoption.”

 - I better understand the purpose, planning, and love behind a birth mother’s decision to choose adoption.

 - Today I pledge to say “place.”

 Have you already pledged?
 Take a moment to spread the word to your friends.